rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 [Way of Rhea][rhea-site] ([steam][rhea-steam])
 is an upcoming puzzle platformer that takes place in a world where you can only interact with objects that match your current color.
-It's being build in a custom engine, and custom scripting language both written in Rust by [Mason Remaley][@masonremaley].
+It's being built in a custom engine, and custom scripting language both written in Rust by [Mason Remaley][@masonremaley].
 This month's updates:

 - A demo was released as part of the